mohitvirmani49/DreamIIT/README.md

-This the the official source code repository for [DreamIIT](https://play.google.com/store/apps/details?id=com.mohitvirmani.quiz), a one stop solution for all your JEE Preparations
+This is the official source code repository for [DreamIIT](https://play.google.com/store/apps/details?id=com.mohitvirmani.quiz), a one stop solution for all your JEE Preparations

 The App consists of more than 15000 practice questions from Physics, Chemistry and Mathematics and a big community where you can ask and answer each other's doubts.